theJugglingCompany.com

 Structure that requires many holders

 No single pair of hands holds the entire helix.
-Different sections are held by different stakeholders working in parallel.
+The image shows hands from both sides working different sections.
 The architecture is distributed, not centralised.

 What the two strands carry

-A DNA helix has two running strands that spiral around each other without merging.
+The DNA helix in the image has two running strands - orange/amber and cyan/blue - that spiral around each other without merging.
 Between them, crossing bridges mark the points where the two strands are in relationship.

 In the framework of organisational change, these two strands have a name.